BiBiServ/bibigrid/README.md

 [https://github.com/BiBiServ/Development-Guidelines](https://github.com/BiBiServ/Development-Guidelines)

 ## On implementing concrete providers
-New concrete providers can be implemented very easily.
-Just copy the `provider.py` file and implement all methods for your cloud-provider.
-Also inherit from the `provider` class.
-After that add your provider to the providerHandler lists; giving it a associated name for the configuration files.
-By that, your provider is automatically added to BiBiGrid's tests and regular execution.
-By testing your provider first, you will see whether all provider methods are implemented as expected.
+Implementing new cloud providers is straightforward.
+Copy the `provider.py` file and implement all necessary methods for your cloud provider.
+Inherit from the `provider` class.
+Add your provider to the `providerHandler` lists and assign it an associated name for the configuration files.
+This will automatically include your provider in BiBiGrid's tests and regular execution.
+Test your provider to ensure all methods are implemented correctly.